Nanodisc: Peptide nanodisc

 In peptide nanodiscs, the lipid bilayer is screened by amphipathic peptides instead of two MSPs.
 Peptide nanodiscs are structurally similar to MSP nanodiscs and the peptides also align in a double belt.
 They can stabilise membrane proteins, but have higher polydispersity and are structurally less stable than MSP nanodiscs.
 Recent studies, however, showed that dimerization and polymerization of the peptides make them more stable.

 Synthetic/Native nanodisc

 Another way to mimic the native lipid membrane are synthetic polymers.
 Styrene-maleic acid co-polymers (SMAs) called SMALPs or Lipodisq and Diisobutylene-maleic acid (DIBMA) are such synthetic polymers (DIBMALPs).
 They can solubilize membrane proteins directly from cells or raw extract.
 They also have been used to study the lipid composition of several organisms.
 It was discovered that all synthetic polymers which contained a styrene and maleic acid group can solubilize proteins.
 These SMA nanoparticles have also been tested as possible drug delivery vehicle and for the study of folding, post-translational modifications and lipid interactions of membrane proteins by native mass spectrometry.
+They are now routinely used to solve membrane protein structures for cryo-EM, such as the aerolysin pore-forming toxins (2.1Å resolution), where some lipid density was modelled and key interactions relevant for the understanding of pore formation mechanism, its correct positioning and anchoring in the membrane were elucidated.